NLC: Lighting and the Mesh

 There are several requirements that are common to all of the NLC profiles (ALS, BLC, BSS, DIC, ENM, OCS):

-• PB-GATT provisioning is required.
-This permits mobile devices (e.g., phones) to add a device into the Mesh.
+- PB-GATT provisioning is required.
+This permits mobile devices (e.g., phones) to add a device into the Mesh network.
 Phones generally don’t natively support the Mesh protocol, so the PB-GATT provisioning allows a mobile device to do a standard BLE connection and send Mesh commands for provisioning.

-• There must be at least 2 network keys supported, as well as 3 application keys, 32 entries in the replay protection list (255 for the BLC), 8 entries in the proxy filter list, 64 entries in the network message cache.
+- There must be at least 2 network keys supported, as well as 3 application keys, 32 entries in the replay protection list (255 for the BLC), 8 entries in the proxy filter list, 64 entries in the network message cache.
 These are the various variables/arrays that are part of the Mesh and its security.
-These minimum values make it possible for Mesh nodes to be able to interact without running out of space.
+These minimum values make it possible for Mesh nodes to be able to interact without running out of space for the most common use cases.

 And the NLC profiles give some recommendations, e.g.: